adarshchavhan23/demon/README.md

 # TechBlogs - Blog site (MERN Stack)

-TechBlogs is fully functional blogging application which is inspired from techwiser.com.
+TechBlogs is fully functional and responsive blogging site which is inspired from techwiser.com.

 ## Environment Variables